← Back to BlogProduct Guides

 • Every website visited — not just "Safari usage" but the actual URLs and page titles

-• Every search query — what they typed into Google, Bing, DuckDuckGo, or Yahoo
+• Every search query — what they typed into Google, Bing, DuckDuckGo, Yahoo, or Yandex

 • App-by-app usage — which specific apps, how long, and when